Thanushri2003/Presentation/README.md

 </hibernate-configuration>

-hibernates executed query looks like:
+Hibernates executed query looks like:
 **eg:**
 To print the details of the student with the specified id;

 Hibernate:
     select
         student0_.id as id1_0_0_,